-A credit of 1 percent of Utah municipal interest and federal interest included in Utah taxable income will be allowed.
+You may claim a credit of 1 percent of Utah municipal interest and federal interest included in Utah taxable income.
 For multi-state corporations, the amount of Utah municipal and federal interest included in Utah taxable income is calculated by multiplying the total amount of that interest by the current year apportionment fraction.